cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 Note that when deploying a user artifact that extends a system artifact, you must prefix the parent artifact name with ``'system:'``.
-This is in case there is a user artifact with the same name as the system artifact.
+This is in the event there is a user artifact with the same name as the system artifact.
 If you are extending a user artifact, no prefix is required.

-You can deploy third-party JARs in the same way except the plugin information needs to be explicitly listed.
+You can deploy third-party JARs in the same way except the plugin information needs :ref:`to be explicitly listed <plugins-third-party>`.
 As described in the documentation on :ref:`artifacts`, only snapshot artifacts can be re-deployed without requiring that they first be deleted.

-Using the RESTful API:
+Using the RESTful API (note that the version needs to be set explicitly, as the contents of the JAR file are uploaded without the filename):

 .. highlight:: console